The 4 best cafes for meeting and co-working in Antwerp

 2) Kubus Permeke

 In 2005, the city library moved to a former Ford garage on the edge of the Chinatown district.
 The architects have preserved the car ramp inside the building as a computer zone.
 You can also use the free Wi-Fi in the library cafe Kubus, which occupies a striking glass cube overlooking the renovated square De Coninckplein.

 A friendly young team run this coffee bar and gallery in the Berchem district.
 It’s an airy, relaxed hub for local creative types who come here to work, drink coffee and eat homemade brownies.
 The place also hosts art shows and a co-working space.

 This stunning co-working space opened in 2016 on three floors of a modernist tower block by architect Léon Stynen.
 The Antwerp firm Going East reshaped the interior to reflect new ways of working.
-A dramatic staircase lit by red neon leads to a beautiful Coffeelabs cafe with sofas, big plants and a staircase seating area.
-You can drop in from Monday to Friday for a flat white or a healthy sandwich.
-Or book a table for their Noon brunch on the first Sunday of the month.
+A dramatic staircase lit by red neon leads to a beautiful Midori cafe with sofas, big plants and a staircase seating area.

 Already a member?
 Log in.